christine-berlin/Capstone_WindPowerPredicting/README.md

 ## About
 Forecasting the wind energy production will grow in importance as wind energy is one of the fast-growing renewable energy sources in the world.
 In this capstone we worked in a group of 4 people.
 The goal was to predict the wind energy generation 24 h ahead with an hourly resolution, for 10 wind farms located in Australia, based on wind forecasts.
 We built several machine learning models in Python, to find our best model.
 This included extensive explanatory data analysis, feature engineering as well as finding an appropriate metric.
-We developed a dashboard to visualize the results of our final model.
+We developed a dashboard to visualize the results of our final model and deployed it on Heroku.

 The slides of our presentation: [slides](Capstone_WindPowerPrediciting.pdf)